Trump extends control over Washington by taking management of Union Station away from Amtrak

 The deputy transportation secretary, Steve Bradbury, cited a new roof and new public restrooms among $170 million in upgrades that he said are needed at the station.

 Amtrak's new high-speed train, the NextGen Acela, will start serving the Northeast Corridor on Thursday, said Harris, Amtrak's president.
-The trains can travel at speeds of up to 160 mph, about 10 mph faster than the high-speed train it is replacing.
-Duffy and the Amtrak officials from the event boarded one of the new high-speed trains after the event for an inaugural ride to New York's Penn Station.
+The trains can travel at speeds of up to 160 mph, about 10 mph faster than the Acela train it is replacing.
+Duffy and the officials from the Union Station event boarded one of the new trains afterward for an inaugural ride to New York's Penn Station.

 Union Station has had a history of ups and downs during its nearly 120-year history.